-“working with RCI to gather more information about the cases and possible exposures, and RCI will be collecting specimens from the current voyage for genetic sequencing.”
+“Working with RCI to gather more information about the cases and possible exposures, and RCI will collect specimens from the current voyage for genetic sequencing.”

-The fiancé of Nelly O’Dell, James Johnson, 36, was also tested negative.
-Johnson’s aunt, who is 66 and at risk for COVID, O’Dell said was the first in her group to be positive.
+The fiancé of Nelly O’Dell, James Johnson, 36, also tested negative.
+O’Dell said Johnson’s aunt, 66 and at risk for COVID, was the first in her group to be positive.
 She had symptoms and informed Royal Caribbean Thursday while on the cruise.

-“She was very symptomatic,” According to De O’Dell, she was not examined by a doctor or a nurse and was not informed of any preexisting conditions.
-She claimed that she did not have a bad cough or sore throat, but that neither a physician nor a nurse performed an in-depth physical examination on her.
+“She was very symptomatic,” According to De O’Dell; she was not examined by a doctor or a nurse and was not informed of any preexisting conditions.
+She claimed that she did not have a bad cough or sore throat but that neither a physician nor a nurse performed an in-depth physical examination.

-Johnson stated that she was only given an oxygen and temperature check after testing positive for COVID-19, and that medical staff was overwhelmed to monitor her further.
-The couple and the rest of their party, who had been in touch with Johnson’s aunt and had gone to the ship’s crowded night club, said they received conflicting information from Royal Caribbean about whether they would be tested or not.
+Johnson stated that she was only given an oxygen and temperature check after testing positive for COVID-19 and that the medical staff was overwhelmed to monitor her further.
+The couple and the rest of their party, who had been in touch with Johnson’s aunt and had gone to the ship’s crowded nightclub, said they received conflicting information from Royal Caribbean about whether they would be tested.

-It took around four hours for a nurse to arrive and give a COVID test, as well as obtain a result.
+It took around four hours for a nurse to arrive and give a COVID test and obtain a result.
 Johnson’s aunt was then quarantined for the rest of the journey.

-The caller stated that the ship’s medical staff had contacted his aunt but were unable to reach a doctor.
+The caller stated that the ship’s medical staff had contacted his aunt but could not reach a doctor.
 He inquired whether the hospital’s medical team could check on his aunt, to which he was informed they were understaffed.
 The next day, his aunt received a phone call from the ship’s medical staff.

-She was the only one who was checked in on by the cruise line after she left their party, according to Johnson.
+According to Johnson, she was the only one checked in by the cruise line after leaving their party.

 Johnson and O’Dell sequestered themselves, but after the positive result returned on Johnson’s aunt, they were permitted to go ashore.

-“We kept asking ‘are you sure we can leave?'”
+“We kept asking, ‘are you sure we can leave?'”
 Johnson stated.
-After half an hour, O’Dell said that they were ordered to quarantine again by crew members.
-Johnson stated that his cousin was given conflicting test results, with one result indicating she was positive when in reality it was her boyfriend who tested positive.
+After half an hour, O’Dell said they were ordered to quarantine again by crew members.
+Johnson noted that his cousin was given conflicting test results, with one consequence indicating she was positive when in reality, it was her boyfriend who tested positive.

 Sierra-Caro stated that there was no discord and that protocols were followed correctly when asked if employees were overwhelmed and whether they adhered to the required procedures.